 - Intellectual Property Owners Association, Member, 2017

-- 2/27/2020Vince Lombardozzi, an associate in the Vorys Washington, D.C. office, will be speaking on a panel of a trademark prosecution class at his alma mater, University of California Hastings College of the Law in San Francisco, California, on February 27, 2020.
+- 2/27/2020Vince Lombardozzi, an associate in the Vorys Washington, D.C. office, spoke on a panel of a trademark prosecution class at his alma mater, University of California Hastings College of the Law in San Francisco, California, on February 27, 2020.